voraczech/voraczech.com/content/budapest.md

 ## Transport

 Walk as much as you can.
 Budapest is a walk friendly city.

-You can buy tickets in advance at the machine.
+For public transport you can buy tickets using vending machines (cards and cash), in front of the entrance (card) or download BudapestGO app.
+Register there in advance (you can do it outside Budapest), it takes time to go through.

+For using a ticket you need to validate it before entering the public transport - scan QR code on the bus/tram/metro entrance.
+Some tickets are single ride (you cannot transfer), some of them are time-limited (you need to revalidate the same ticket for each transfer).

+Time tickets can be valid after expiry - for a 90-minute ticket, the last transfer must take place within 90 minutes of the (first) validation. however, the journey may end after the 90-minute limit (from the first validation).
+I didn't know that, but it's written in the app.

 ### Metro